 "Accept your destiny!"

-"As an Angel of Steel and the old patriarch of House Steel, I hereby declare you Astra, as the Last Hier of the Night, Ruler of the Stars and Lord of Shadows, Let the dead gods Umbra and Nyx shoulder the burden and Mana be the witness"
+"As an Angel of House Steel a patriarch of Steel, I hereby declare you Astra, as the Last Heir of the Night, Prince of the Stars and Lord of Shadows, Let the dead gods Umbra and Noctis shoulder the burden and Mana be the witness"

-Suddenly there was a change in reality, the words of power from a pinnacle tier angel influenced the very world
+Suddenly there was a change in reality, the words of power from an Angel influenced the very world.

-Odin ignored the pressure from these gazes as his own aura fought off the pressure "heh"
+Odin ignored the pressure from these gazes as his own Authority fought off the pressure As he declared to the world's divinity.

-"Rise Now young prince, for you are now Astra Noctis the last heir of the Night, The Heir of the Shadows and the Stars!"
+"Rise Now Fallen Amir, for you are now Astra Noctis the last heir of the Night, The Prince of the Stars the Lord of Shadows!"